klebgenomics/Klebsiella-genome-metadata/README.md

 ## Purpose of sampling

 Data entries describe the purpose of sampling and the sampling strategy for the collection from which the isolate is derived.

-### Definitions
+Please complete one row per isolate.

+Data fields and guidance are summarised in the table.
+Definitions and detailed examples are shown below.

+### Purpose of sampling definitions

+#### Routine diagnostics and / or infection control
+Samples collected through the **routine** and **ongoing** activities of clinical or veterinary microbiology laboratories for the purposes of **clinical diagnosis and/or infection control**.
+May include isolates confirmed as infecting agents and/or those considered as asymptomatic or environmental colonisers e.g. isolates identified from hospital sinks or patient screening swabs as part of routine infection prevention and control procedures.

+#### Routine surveillance
+Samples collected through the **routine** and **ongoing** activities of other laboratories (not clinical or veterinary microbiology laboratories) and/or collected **for purposes other than clinical diagnostics and infection control** e.g. laboratories processing samples from non-healthcare environmental sources or food products.

+#### Outbreak investigation / outbreak-initiated surveillance
+Samples collected as part of a **response to a specific outbreak** e.g. within a hospital or other healthcare setting (human or veterinary).
+May include isolates confirmed as infecting agents and/or those considered as asymptomatic colonisers (e.g. from screening swabs) and/or those from environmental sources (e.g. hospital sinks, drains etc.)

+#### Research
+Samples collected for **specific research** purposes (excluding outbreak investigation / outbreak-initiated surveillance) that would **not have otherwise been collected** via routine diagnostics, infection control or surveillance activities as described above.

 ### Examples